mamiriqbal1/rag_book_qa_prompt/README.md

 # Interact with your book 📖❓🙋🏻‍♀️

-A simple demonstration of how you can implement retrieval augmented generation for a book.
+A simple demonstration of how you can implement retrieval augmented generation (RAG) using a book.

 ## 🚀 How retrieval augmented generation works